reedws/IT3049C/blog/2022-01-17-transfer-repo-ownership/index.md

 - Documentation/information
 - Best Practices: Testing,

-## Things that I look for when looking at git repos:
+## Things that I look for when looking at git repos

 Is there a readme page that explains the purpose of the repo.
 This should also include documentation on how to run the code.